-So, in this article I’m going to tell you the answer, once and for all.
+So in this article I’m going to save you a lot of time and frustration and tell you the answer, once and for all.

-When you ask, ‘Is there a depersonalization cure?’, you need to think about what that question implies.
-What do we need cures for, and what does the term 'A Cure for Depersonalization' mean?
+When we ask, ‘Is Depersonalization curable?’, we need to think about what that question.
+What do we need cures for?

 For example, is there a cure for smoking?
 Is there a cure for being overweight?

 Of course not.
 Why?
 Because the term ‘cure’ doesn’t apply to these things.

 These are problems based on behaviours rather than being standalone illnesses.
 They can absolutely be reduced and stopped with therapies and treatment.